Skip to content

 COVID-19 has changed our world with “socially close” teaching universally banned.
 Simulation is no different and I, for one, miss it!
 We know sim has its benefits, in situ, and for hands-on practice.
 Can we get back to that reflective learning we know and love?

-Medical simulation is a tactile, experiential teaching modality, however, as sim trainers, we are often told: “the learning is in the debrief”.
+Medical simulation is a tactile, experiential teaching modality, however, as sim trainers, we are often told: “The learning is in the debrief”.
 This leaves us to beg the question – can we re-create or port something like a debriefing session virtually?
 And if so, should we be pausing activity in our sim centres and giving all trainees a VR headset?

 A picture of the back of a boxer with a Terry Pratchett quote